maximusjesse/VertaforeInternInnovationChallenge2015/VertaforeInnovationChallenge.md

 ##### **Description**
 Allows for a Quora-like Q&A type forum within the organization to help promote communication and innovation.
 Users will be able to sign in with their own Vertafore credentials with a profile.
 Questions can be tagged with relevant technologies or topics, and can be posted in relevant topics.
 In Questions and Answers, users may tag specific users to prompt a response (which would send an email) for further domain expertise.

 Ideally, this site could assist in a reoccuring pain of lack of cross-team communication among the organization.
-It's never a good idea to reinvent the wheel in our day-to-day technical challenges, and we hope to leverage the talent and expertise of the knowledge base in the Vertafore orgnization.
+It's never a good idea to reinvent the wheel in our day-to-day technical challenges, and we hope to leverage the talent and expertise of the knowledge base in the Vertafore organization.

 ##Questions?
 Comments?
-Please email us through the links provided above if you have additional ideas you'd like to see implemented.
+Please email us through the links provided above if you have additional ideas you'd like to see implemented, or take the survey at: http://goo.gl/forms/tzkB1ShqM3 .
+Feel free to pass this around, we'd appreciate as much feedback as possible!